 Google Analytics is a wealth of data available for you to increase conversions.
 While the reports we’ve mentioned here aren’t the only reports you should see but they should be at your top priority.
 There are a plethora of metrics and reports available in GA and you should track metrics that align with your business goals.

-These reports can help you make data driven decisions that will certainly provide a much needed momentum to your conversions.
+These reports can help you make data-driven decisions that will certainly provide much-needed momentum to your conversions.

 To know more on how to optimise GA for your eCommerce store, get in touch with one of our representatives today!